practicalli/spacemacs/spacemacs-basics/working-with-projects/layouts.md

 ## Working with buffers in a layout
 `SPC b b` shows only the buffers for the current layout, making it easy to switch between them.  `SPC b B` will show all buffers.

-`SPC TAB` will toggle between the previous buffer and current buffer, regardless of layer the previous buffer is in.
-Add `(spacemacs-layouts :variables spacemacs-layouts-restrict-spc-tab t)` to the `dotspacemacs-configuration-layers` in your `.spacemacs` file to limit `SPC TAB` to buffers of the current layer.
+`SPC TAB` will toggle between the previous buffer and current buffer, regardless of layout the previous buffer is in.
+Add `(spacemacs-layouts :variables spacemacs-layouts-restrict-spc-tab t)` to the `dotspacemacs-configuration-layers` in your `.spacemacs` file to limit `SPC TAB` to buffers of the current layout.

 ## Managing Layouts